 “Our current focus for the company is to get our technology into the hands of as many customers as possible,” says Ziomek.
 “We are working closely with customers across segments and industries to equip them with the tools they need to make their spaces safer.
 We’re currently working on educating the market on our offerings, as this technology is very new to many security organisations.”

-There are no privacy or compliance concerns because Aegis stores no customer data until a weapon is detected, and even then the data is not cross-indexed with any sensitive information, says Ziomek.
+There are no privacy or compliance concerns because Actuate stores no customer data until a weapon is detected, and even then the data is not cross-indexed with any sensitive information, says Ziomek.